-10.5 Changing Recipient Dataset and Target Group Ownership
+8.8 Changing Target Group Ownership

-As with Sender Profiles and Drop-In Content Elements, Recipient Datasets and Target Groups may have either single user or group ownership.
-Single user Datasets and Target Groups are owned by an individual user, and may not be used by anyone else.
+As with sender profiles and drop-in content elements, target groups may have either single user or group ownership.
+Single user target groups are owned by an individual user, and may not be used by anyone else.
 If a group member creates items, they may be used and modified by other users within the group who have the necessary rights.

-An item can lose its owner and become ownerless under certain circumstances:
+An item can lose its owner and become "owner-less" under certain circumstances: